Suicide Deaths During the COVID-19 Pandemic in Japan

 Online Presentation, November 04, 2020

-As part of the Suessmilch Lecture series, Michiko Ueda from Waseda University, Tokyo presents the monthly trajectories of suicide deaths by sex, age group and occupation during the COVID-19 pandemic in Japan, using the latest suicide death records up to September 2020.
+As part of the Suessmilch Lecture series, Michiko Ueda from Waseda University, Tokyo presented the monthly trajectories of suicide deaths by sex, age group and occupation during the COVID-19 pandemic in Japan, using the latest suicide death records up to September 2020.

 Japan has one of the highest suicide rates in the OECD countries.
 Its suicide rate (the number of suicide deaths per 100,000 population) as of 2018 was 16.5; more than 20,000 people ended their life by suicide in that year alone.
 We present the monthly trajectories of suicide deaths by sex, age group and occupation during the COVID-19 pandemic, using the latest suicide death records up to September 2020.
 We found that the number of suicide deaths in Japan temporarily declined during the initial phase of the pandemic, but starting in July 2020, it subsequently surged during the second phase of the pandemic.
 A particularly large increase was observed among relatively young women (less than 40 years old) and students.
 We also present evidence on deteriorating mental health status and adverse economic conditions among young women using original monthly surveys of the general population.
 The talk concludes by presenting some of the preliminary findings from text analysis of an online forum and tweets that might help us understand the factors behind the observed increase in suicide deaths during the current pandemic.